Davante Adams Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 - In his 10 matchups against the Vikings, Adams' 68.8 receiving yards average is 28.7 less than his over/under for Sunday's game (97.5).

-- Adams has caught a touchdown pass against the Vikings six times, and had multiple TDs in two of those games.
+- Adams, in 10 matchups, had a touchdown catch six times.
+And he had multiple TDs in two of those six games.

 - Note: Adams' stats vs. Vikings date back to 2016.

-- The 260.6 passing yards the Vikings allow per game makes them the NFL's 16th-ranked pass defense this season.
+- The 260.6 yards per game the Vikings are allowing through the air makes them the NFL's 16th-ranked pass defense.

-- The Vikings have allowed 13 touchdowns through the air (1.4 per game).
-They are eighth in the league in that category.
+- At 1.4 passing TDs conceded per game, the Vikings defense is ranked eighth in the NFL.

 Recent Performances

-- In last week's outing against the Seahawks, Adams was targeted 11 times, picking up 78 yards on seven receptions.
+- In last week's game against the Seahawks, Adams was targeted 11 times and racked up seven catches for 78 yards.

+- Adams has also added 120 yards on 13 grabs during his last three games.
+He was targeted 25 times and averaged 40.0 receiving yards per game.

 Adams' Green Bay Teammates